 We provide the detailed monolingual data statistics for the indigenous American languages used for CPT in Table \ref{tab:MonoStatsDetailed}.
 We collect this data from various sources.
 For the indigenous American languages, we use MADLAD-400 \citep{kudugunta2024madlad}, GLOT 500 \citep{imanigooghari-etal-2023-glot500}, Wikipedia, data curated by the University of Helsinki \citep{de-gibert-etal-2023-four} and OCR data collected by \citet{iyer-etal-2024-exploring}.
 The English and Spanish data used for replay comes from Wikipedia and MADLAD-400 too.
-For the Indic languages, we use MADLAD-400 and GLOT 500 once again, along with the verified split of Sangraha \citep{khan2024indicllmsuite} -- a large corpus for Indian languages.
+We use MADLAD-400 and GLOT 500 again for the Indic languages again, along with the verified split of Sangraha \citep{khan2024indicllmsuite}---a large corpus for Indian languages.